domingo, 31 de julio de 2016

 Street art is a frequently dangerous game.
 The threat of arrest pales in comparison to some of the hazards long time practitioners describe.
 While other artists sketch in pleasant cafes, creators of large-scale street pieces often have no choice but to wriggle through ragged holes in chain link fences and climb to vertiginous heights to get to their canvases.

 There’s a popular conception of graffiti artist as lone wolf, but when it comes to the perils of the street, there’s safety in numbers.
 You need a crew.
 Female street artists must draw on the power of sisterhood.
+As photojournalist Martha Cooper notes in the trailer for director Alexandra Henry’s Street Heroines, above:

 I think bringing women together empowers them and there’s been some resistance on the part of men…it has to do with camaraderie too.
 It’s not that they’re saying, “You can’t do it,” but they’re just not allowing them in to their inner group.

-To stop receiving these emails, you may unsubscribe now.
+You are subscribed to email updates from Open Culture.
+To stop receiving these emails, you may unsubscribe now. | Email delivery powered by Google |

-Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, United States
+Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, United States |